drew-t/node-gametime/README.md

-# Game Time Starter Kit
+# To run the server:

 To install the dependencies: